bewlay/extramodmod/README.md

 You can find the latest release of ExtraModMod at the [Downloads](https://bitbucket.org/Terkhen/extramodmod/downloads) section.
 If you don't know which version to use, installing the newest non-beta version is recommended.
 To install this mod you need to paste the compressed file's contents over a clean installation of Fall from Heaven II.
 That mod is available [here](http://forums.civfanatics.com/downloads.php?do=file&id=1), and you also need to install patch 0.41o (available in the same link).

+Please note that this mod is not compatible with Blue Marble.

 If you get a "GFC Error: fails to initialize the primary control theme" on startup, you should follow the instructions described in the following CivFanatics post: http://forums.civfanatics.com/showthread.php?p=6564074#post6564074